ibm-cloud-docs/vpc/byok-planning-encryption.md

 1. When you provision a KMS, you can choose between [{{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-getting-started-tutorial) Single Tenant and Multi Tenant instances, and [{{site.data.keyword.hscrypto}}](/docs/hs-crypto?topic=hs-crypto-get-started).
 Follow the linked tutorials to provision a service instance, and create or import a customer root key.

    For {{site.data.keyword.keymanagementserviceshort}}, choose your deployment option:
    - **Standard**: Multi-tenant service with FIPS 140-2 Level 3 compliance.
-Follow the [provisioning tutorial](/docs/key-protect?topic=key-protect-provision) to create an instance and manage root keys.
+Follow the [Creating a Standard Key Protect instance tutorial](/docs/key-protect?topic=key-protect-provision) to create an instance and manage root keys.
    - **Dedicated**: Single-tenant service with FIPS 140-3 Level 4 compliance.
 It requires CLI-based initialization.
 Follow the [Dedicated initialization guide](/docs/key-protect?topic=key-protect-st-init-cli) to create an instance, generate admin credentials, and create your master key.

    For guidance on choosing between Standard and Dedicated, see [When to use Standard vs Dedicated {{site.data.keyword.keymanagementserviceshort}}](/docs/key-protect?topic=key-protect-about#comparison-when-standard).